microsoft/MixedRealityToolkit-Unity/README.md

 ![MRTK3 Banner](Images/MRTK3_banner.png)

-# Mixed Reality Toolkit 3

-MRTK3 is the third generation of the Microsoft Mixed Reality Toolkit for Unity.
+**MRTK3** is the third generation of the Microsoft Mixed Reality Toolkit for Unity.
 It's a Microsoft driven open source project designed to accelerate cross-platform mixed reality development in Unity.
 MRTK3 is built on top of [Unity's XR Interaction Toolkit (XRI)](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.1/manual/index.html) and OpenXR.
 This new generation of MRTK is intended to be faster, cleaner, and more modular, with an easier cross-platform development workflow enabled by OpenXR and the Unity Input System.

 ### Key improvements